Ernestine Schumann-Heink: Second marriage

-After the divorce from her first husband, she married with Paul Schumann, an actor and director of the Thalia Theater in Hamburg in 1892.
-Ernestine acquired a stepson, Walter, and had three more children with Paul: Ferdinand Schumann, Marie Schumann and George Washington Schumann.
-This last boy was born in New York City, named by her good-humored mother with suggestion of the doctor who delivered the baby.
-One of their children, Ferdinand Schumann-Heink (1893–1958) was a prolific, though mostly unbilled, Hollywood character actor.
-It was a happy family.
+After the divorce from her first husband, she married Paul Schumann, an actor and director of the Thalia Theater in Hamburg in 1892.
+She acquired a stepson, Walter, and had three more children with Paul: Ferdinand Schumann, Marie Theresa Schumann, and George Washington Schumann.
+This last boy was born in New York City, named by his good-humored mother with suggestion of the doctor who delivered the baby.
+One of their children, Ferdinand (1893–1958) was a prolific, though mostly unbilled, Hollywood character actor.

-Paul died in Germany, 28 November 1904.
-While fighting a legal battle in Germany over her late husband's estate, she filed her United States naturalization papers on 10 February 1905, and became a U.S. citizen on 3 March 1908.
+Paul Schumann died in Germany on 28 November 1904.
+While fighting a legal battle in Germany over her husband's estate, she filed her United States naturalization papers on 10 February 1905, and became a U.S. citizen on 3 March 1908.

 International career

 Schumann-Heink performed with Gustav Mahler at the Royal Opera House, Covent Garden, during the Hamburg company's London season in 1892, and became well known for her performances of the works of Richard Wagner, forging "a long and fruitful relationship with [the Annual] Bayreuth [Wagnerian music Festival]" that "lasted from 1896 to 1914".

-Ernestine's first appearance at the Metropolitan Opera in New York City was in 1899, and she performed regularly there until 1932.
-She recorded the first of her many musical "gramophone" performances in 1900.
+Schumann-Heink's first appearance at the Metropolitan Opera in New York City was in 1899, and she performed regularly there until 1932.
+She recorded the first of her many musical gramophone performances in 1900.
 Several of these early sound recordings originally released on 78 RPM discs have been reissued on CD format.
-Although there are some imperfections in her singing, her musical technique still leave a deep impression on the audience.
+Although there are some imperfections in her singing, her technical brilliance still leaves a deep impression on listeners.